romrawinjp/romrawinjp.github.io/content/cv.md

 > I'm looking for a PhD position (where we have a happy lab and I belong).

+> I'm also looking for the meaning of life 😄

 <!-- <br clear="left"/> -->